nokinger/serverTest/source/crossdev/profiling.rst

 Sometimes it is interesting to turn on profiling only in a certain part of a program.
 Therefor callgrind offers two possibilites to influence the data collection.
 1. Callgrind delivers ``callgrind_control`` as a program to control the profiling via commandline while profiling is running.
 	To start a program without profiling and turning it on later start callgind with callgrind option ``--instr-atstart=no`` and use ``callgrind_control -i on`` when you think it makes sense
 2. Callgrind delivers a header file ``callgrind.h``.
 There are several makros like ``CALLGRIND_TOGGLE_COLLECT``defined which control the data collection of a running callgrind instance.
+These can be used within your program.

 **Graphical evaluation**